OpenBSD Auto-Install

 TFTP Boot

-The first task of booting via PXE is to hand out an address and name the file to fetch over TFTP
+The first task of booting via PXE is to hand out an address and filename to fetch over TFTP

 /tftpboot